 In books directed toward entertainment, however, there is usually a more consistent desire for originality, because just the right amount of novelty of the right kind gets our attention.
-On the other hand, too much novelty of the wrong kind makes the work unrecognizable, meaningless, unengaging, and unenter-taining.
-We know this from cognitive experiments with infants where variation of a rhythm or light pattern can energize attention and repetition dull it; other stimuli outside attention or ability to interpret, however, go unnoticed.
-But again, what kind of work this novelty consists of may vary from book to book.
-A detective story may gain from having fresh characters and fresh locales but must deliver intriguing, not easily interpreted clues.
-In pirate movies of the mid-20th century a major site for innovation and amusement is in the ingenious daring of swinging from masts.
+On the other hand too much novelty of the wrong kind makes the work unrecognizable, meaningless, unengaging, and unentertaining.
+We know this from cognitive experiments with infants where variation of a rhythm or light pattern can energize attention, and repetition dull it; other stimuli outside attention or ability to interpret, however, go unnoticed.
+But again what kind of work this novelty consists of may vary from book to book.
+A detective story may gain from having fresh characters and fresh locales, but must deliver intriguing but unresolved clues.
+In pirate movies of mid-century a major site for innovation and amusement is in the ingenious daring of swinging from masts.